-Throughout the summer, Classical Conversations local team leaders will host Practicum events for parents interested in, new to, and experienced in homeschooling to come together to learn about homeschooling, discover tools of the classical model, and fellowship with one another in community.
-Although there are many reasons to attend Practicum in 2022, this post will cover just nine major benefits parents can expect to receive at one of these local events this summer.
+Throughout the summer, Classical Conversations® local leaders will host Practicum events for parents interested in, new to, and experienced in homeschooling to come together to learn about homeschooling, discover tools of the classical model, and fellowship with one another in community.
+Although there are many reasons to attend Practicum in 2023, this post will cover just nine major benefits parents can expect to receive at one of these local events this summer.

 Wondering how to prepare for the fall semester ahead?
 Consider joining us at a Practicum event in your local area!
 Here are nine reasons why you should attend a Practicum this year:

 1. A Whole Day to Think Deeply About Homeschooling

 This summer in 2023, we’ve streamlined Practicum to one-day events to allow more flexibility for homeschool parents.